 Why Should You Map the Website Customer Journey?

 As a UX researcher, customer journey mapping is one of my favorite techniques to learn and visualize the best parts of the customer experience on a website, as well as the areas that require improvement.

-This type of visualization can help different professionals who work on a particular experience improve it from both a strategic standpoint, as well as a more tactical one.
+This type of visual representation can help different professionals who work on a particular experience—like customer success, customer support, marketing, design, and the customer data analytics folks—improve it from both a strategic standpoint, as well as a more tactical one.

 Essentially, what it does is help you tell a story in an interesting way.
 No more long reports that nobody reads.
 Instead, you’ll get a nice visual that tells the customers' perspective.

 You can use this in a workshop or even multiple workshops to inform your stakeholders about the results, get their feedback, and align on the next steps of improving your website’s customer journey.

 This way you’ll be able to know what parts of your website need optimization and think about the best way to do it.
 Sometimes, the solution will be digital-only.
 Sometimes, you might even need some human help in the loop, depending on how complicated your customer journey is.

 What is the website customer journey?